-- To create UI layer only and integrate with existing service layer.
+- To create a UI layer only and integrate it with the existing service layer

-- To have composite layer as you are integrating with 2 or more applications (SOA scenario – can be 2 or more independent components) – Using ADF you can achieve Composite behavior at Application Module level (aggregate multiple View Object), ADF business component level or can have custom composite layer (in case application existing architecture uses Service Bus, composite web services).
+- To have a composite layer as you are integrating with 2 or more applications (SOA scenario – can be 2 or more independent components) – Using ADF, you can achieve Composite behavior at the Application Module level (aggregate multiple View Object), ADF business component level or can have a custom composite layer (in case application existing architecture uses Service Bus, composite web services)

-- To have rich internet UI as well as advanced feature like – “UI Customization at Runtime” (Integrate with WebCenter), “MDS Integration”, “Security – ADF Security Authentication”, “Responding to Application Events”, “Customize the Application Look and Feel with Skins”, “Partial Page Rendering (PPR) on a JSF Page” etc.
+- To have rich internet UI as well as advanced features like – “UI Customization at Runtime” (Integrate with WebCenter), “MDS Integration,” “Security – ADF Security Authentication,” “Responding to Application Events,” “Customize the Application Look and Feel with Skins,” “Partial Page Rendering (PPR) on a JSF Page” etc

-- To have Mobile Application functionality as well as consider future of the application (Mobile application developed in Oracle ADF can be deployed in iOS, Android and all other popular mobile service platforms).
+- To have Mobile Application functionality as well as consider the future of the application (Mobile application developed in Oracle ADF can be deployed in iOS, Android, and all other popular mobile service platforms)

 When to Use (Recommendations):

-- Fast Development: When you want to build application within no time - this case will be best suited for small projects where you want to build application quickly and look for end-to-end framework or build new UI and integrate existing service layer.
-The reason for saying this is once you understand ADF architecture/layers, you can focus on ADF feature you want to explore.
+When you want to build an application within no time - this case will be best suited for small projects where you want to build an application quickly and look for an end-to-end framework or build a new UI and integrate an existing service layer.
+The reason for saying this is once you understand ADF architecture/layers, you can focus on the ADF feature you want to explore.

-- Migration: To migrate existing applications choosing ADF as an option needs to be evaluated.
-ADF provides number of rich internet UI patterns and helps in rapid UI development, so migrating applications for UI scenario should be large (in terms of number of UI screens).
-In large applications, effort can be drastically minimized after identifying common usability pattern.
-As development scenario we can have 4 scenario stated above CRUDQ [Create, Read, Update and Search/Query].
-For better usability (similar look and feel), Business Analyst/Usability Team can define similar look and feel.
-ADF has a lot of inbuilt usability pattern for CRUDQ, which can decrease development time drastically.
-Migration for small application just for UI might not be good idea (unless you have the requirement to extend application in near future).
+To migrate existing applications choosing ADF as an option needs to be evaluated.
+ADF provides several rich internet UI patterns and helps in rapid UI development, so migrating applications for UI scenarios should be large (in terms of the number of UI screens).
+The effort can be drastically minimized in large applications after identifying common usability patterns.
+As a development scenario, we can have 4 scenarios stated above CRUDQ [Create, Read, Update, and Search/Query].
+For better usability (similar look and feel), the Business Analyst/Usability Team can define a similar look and feel.
+ADF has many inbuilt usability patterns for CRUDQ, which can drastically decrease development time.
+Migration for small applications just for UI might not be a good idea (unless you have the requirement to extend the application in the near future).

-- Integration: Integrate your application into a SOA by firing events from your business components, invoke BPEL or create Human Work Flows.
+Integrate your application into an SOA by firing events from your business components, invoking BPEL, or creating Human Work Flows.

-We can also integrate ADF application with Oracle EBS, legacy system and third party DBs other than Oracle.
-With little programming efforts we can also integrate SFDC applications as well with ADF applications.
+We can also integrate the ADF application with Oracle EBS, legacy systems, and third-party DBs other than Oracle.
+With little programming effort, we can integrate SFDC applications with ADF applications.

 Oracle ADF License

-Developing ADF application with ADF Essentials is free, you can also deploy application within any application server.
+Developing an ADF application with ADF Essentials is free, and you can also deploy the application within any application server.
 But ADF Essentials provides limited components.

-If you have Weblogic server license available, ADF comes along with Weblogic license.
+If you have a Weblogic server license, ADF comes along with a Weblogic license.

-If you want to deploy your application in open source application servers, you need to purchase license of ADF.
-For more information on ADF license visit the Oracle website.
+If you want to deploy your application in open-source application servers, you need to purchase a license ADF.
+For more information on ADF, and licenses, visit the Oracle website.

 Oracle ADF Architecture

-Oracle ADF lets developers choose the technology they prefer to use while implementing each of the layers.
+each of the layers.
 The diagram below shows the various options available for developers when building Oracle ADF applications.
-The glue that integrates the various components of Java EE applications and makes development so flexible is the Oracle ADF model layer.
-EJB, Web Services, JavaBeans, JPA/EclipseLink/TopLink objects and many others can all be used as Business Services for the Oracle ADF Model.
-View layers can include web based interfaces implemented with JSF, Desktop Swing applications and MS Office front ends, as well as interfaces for mobile devices.
+The Oracle ADF model layer is the glue that integrates the various components of Java EE applications and makes development so flexible.
+EJB, Web Services, JavaBeans, JPA/EclipseLink/TopLink objects, and many others can all be used as Business Services for the Oracle ADF Model.
+View layers can include web-based interfaces implemented with JSF, Desktop Swing applications, and MS Office front ends, as well as interfaces for mobile devices.

 Oracle ADF is based on the Model-View-Controller (MVC) design pattern.
 An MVC application is separated into: